Structured Outputs: Making LLMs Return Reliable JSON

 FeatureOpenAIAnthropicGoogle Gemini

-Key Insight: OpenAI's strict mode requires that every object sets additionalProperties: false and lists all properties in the required array.
-Optional fields must be represented as a union with null.
-This is more restrictive than standard JSON Schema but enables 100% schema compliance via constrained decoding.
-Note that structured outputs via response_format: json_schema are supported on GPT-4o and o3-mini; newer models like GPT-4.1 support structured outputs through function calling with strict: true and the Responses API.
+Key Insight: OpenAI's strict mode requires every object to set additionalProperties: false and list all properties in the required array.
+Optional fields must be a union with null.
+GPT-4.1 and newer models use the Responses API where the parameter moved from response_format to text.format.

-In the Python ecosystem, Pydantic has become the standard for defining data structures that compile into JSON Schemas:
+In the Python ecosystem, Pydantic is the standard for defining data structures that compile into JSON Schemas.
+Here is our product review schema:

 python